tinythings/sysinspect/docs/tutorial/wasm_modules_tutor.rst

 a single, architecture-independent artifact that can be distributed and executed consistently across heterogeneous systems.

-Traditional configuration management systems (Ansible, Salt, Puppet, etc.) primarily execute scripts or, in some cases, native binaries directly on the target system.
+Traditional configuration management systems primarily execute scripts or, in some cases, native binaries directly on the target system.
 As soon as compiled binaries are involved, this approach becomes fragile: